adamhind/hugoplate/content/english/_index.md

 # Banner
 banner:
   title: "Streamline Your Operations with Automation"
-  content: "At FF Automation, we understand that time is money, and every minute spent on manual tasks is a missed opportunity for growth.
+  content: "At Flo Automation, we understand that time is money, and every minute spent on manual tasks is a missed opportunity for growth.
 That's why we're here to revolutionize the way you do business through automation."
   image: "/images/banner.png"
   button:
     enable: true